dontpanicdao/starknet-burner/docs/contributors/design/06-next.md

 The Starknet burner helps builders to build dapps on mobile applications without having to deal with all the abstract account interactions.

+## Next Release

+The next release is mostly a maintenance release...

+### Milestone v0.4.0 (TBD)

+This release is a maintenance release that is targeted to fix bugs and improve the integration experience.
+It cleans up the code to prepare for the next stages.

+It implements:
+- support for typescript in the npm package
+- support for commonjs in the npm package and
+- availability of @starknet/burner on a CDN via unpkg.com
+- move the account/provider back to starknet-js 3.x to support starknet-react
+- addition of the logo in .png and .svg
+- restructuration of the code to support multiple version of starknet-js
+- removal of the nextjs api to support static deployment in addition to Vercel
+- the ability to test all the components locally

+It fixes:
+- event leaking between waitForMessages()
+- promises that were never fullfilled

 ## Content (sofar...)

 ### Milestone v0.3.0 - 🐾 it works!